Promoting Concept Of `Green Entrepreneurship Stressed To Combat Climate Change Damages - UrduPoint

 Pakistan is fast switching towards services economy so we should concentrate on offering such services which can really help in reducing and mitigating climate change impacts, he suggested.

-The Pakistani enterprises can be apprised that through reduction of carbon emission and implementation of eco-friendly standards they can make larger benefits of better exports besides environment protection and services to community.
+Pakistani enterprises can be apprised that through reduction of carbon emissions and implementation of eco-friendly standards, they can make larger benefits of better exports besides environment protection and services to the community.